Dual-language programs grow in Arizona public schools

-In kindergarten, Arizona students learn to spell simple, frequently used words, count by fives and so many other useful skills.
-At dozens of local neighborhood public schools throughout Arizona, many now also learn a second language through dual-language immersion programs.
+Kindergarten in Arizona teaches students how to spell simple words, count by fives, and many other useful skills.
+In dozens of neighborhood public schools throughout Arizona, students now have the option of learning a second language through dual-language immersion programs.

-“Our kids and our parents understand that it gives them a leg up,” said Dawn Trubakoff, principal of the bilingual magnet school in Flagstaff Unified School District.
-“In other countries, it’s nothing for kids to speak two, three or four languages.
-Here in America, that’s not a given.”
+“Our kids and parents understand that it gives them an edge,” said Dawn Trubakoff, principal of the bilingual magnet school in Flagstaff Unified School District.
+The idea of kids speaking two, three, or four languages is nothing to them in other countries.
+It’s not something we take for granted in America.”

-“As adults, because we don’t quite remember what it was like to be that age, we underestimate what they can do,” Rose said.
-“If we give them the opportunity they can do amazing things.”
+Because adults don’t remember what it was like to be that age, we underestimate what they are capable of,” Rose said.
+“If we give them the chance, they can achieve amazing things.”

-Tuba City Unified Superintendent Dr. Harold Begay is devoted to seeing the Navajo and Hopi languages and cultures thrive long into the future through district programs to “embrace and incorporate community cultural values and wisdom, use indigenous languages and cultural knowledge to empower and promote harmonious concordant personal, social, and educational growth and engage and stimulate minds with traditional native cultural knowledge and wisdom,” Klopfenstein said.
+Dr. Harold Begay, Superintendent of Tuuba City Unified, is dedicated to seeing Navajo and Hopi languages and cultures flourish long into the future through district programs to “Embrace and incorporate community cultural values and wisdom, use indigenous languages and cultural knowledge to enable and promote harmonious concordant personal, social, and educational growth, and engage and stimulate minds with traditional native cultural knowledge and wisdom”, Klopfenstein said.

 Parents visit and take part in classroom activities at Puente de Hozho School.
 Photo courtesy Puente de Hozho School